 - Serve with some chopped parsley and enjoy!

-- Reheat in the microwave or on the stovetop until hot throughout.
+Store leftover crockpot chicken stroganoff in an airtight container in the refrigerator for up to 3 days.
+Reheat in the microwave or on the stovetop until hot throughout.
 Don’t overcook, or the noodles will get too soft.
+If your sauce is thick after reheating, add a splash of water or stock and stir to combine.

-- I don’t recommend freezing this one because cream sauces tend to separate once thawed.
+We don’t recommend freezing this crockpot chicken recipe, because cream sauces tend to separate after thawing in the fridge overnight.

 Chicken stroganoff is just like beef stroganoff, except it’s made with chicken!
 Chicken, sliced mushrooms, and egg noodles are smothered in a creamy gravy-style sauce.
 The sauce is typically thickened with sour cream or cream cheese.